avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 If you wish to support the OTA functionality for your board, please learn more from the README of the [mtb-example-ota-https](https://github.com/Infineon/mtb-example-ota-https) sample.

 > [!NOTE]
-> The OTA feature is not supported with CY8CKIT-062-WIFI-BT
+> * The OTA feature is not supported with CY8CKIT-062-WIFI-BT.
+> * The OTA feature only works with IoTConnect-Azure, not IoTConnect-AWS.
+We will support OTA in future on IoTConnect-AWS.

 In order to add ioTConnect OTA support to this project, do the following steps once you have opened this project in Eclipse: